 The bars show the gaps between ideas so you can rank them accordingly and align on an idea by data rather than the opinion of one or two people.
 There are other data views available on Stormz, but everyone loves a bar chart.

-This is where things get really smart.
-As the facilitator, choose the criteria you know is important to assess the quality of each idea and concept.
+As the facilitator, choose the criteria you know are important to assess the quality of each idea and concept.

 The bubble chart tool is a live feed of the average score and weight of each card.
 You can then quickly assess, and more importantly, decide which cards and concepts to proceed with.